chazlarson/brick-finder/README.md

 # Color checking:

 Vonado and Webrick appear to use the same server software; there's a javascript tag in the page that contains a JSON object listing available colors and prices for the part.
 This script finds that tag, then parses the JSON object to extract color information.
 This is of course fragile, but it's the best we have.
-A previous version of this script loaded the page through Selenium and foudn the swatch block; that was abandoned since it was slower and didn't provide pricing information.
+A previous version of this script loaded the page through Selenium and dug through the swatch block; that was abandoned since it was slower and didn't provide pricing information.

 Webrick, especially, seems to run into sporadic trouble building that JSON object of colors and prices [in this case that script tag contains a PHP error rather than valid JSON].
 For this reason, the script tries 12 [twelve] times to load the page and get a valid piece of color-listing JSON.
 If that fails, there will be a note to this effect in the console output and the color availability will be "False".